elliotrpmorris/curriculum-vitae-builder/README.md

 Each section has a command for creating, updating, and deleting and any nested objects also have their own delete command.
 But these nested objects can be created and updated on their corresponding section.

  1. Open Insomnia.
-Click the plus and New Request this can be called anything.
+Click the plus and then New Request you can call this anything.
 But make sure the type is `POST`

  2. On the Body drop down then click Json.